 Contact us to find out more and reserve your spotContact Us

-Saturday, Feb.
-10th.
+Friday, Feb.
+8th.
 This is bike transport day.
 All bikes both rented and those brought to Cuba, must be at the Cafe Rueda at 08:00, they will be loaded on the bus and travel east.
-We will then have a free day in Havana
+We will then have a walking tour along Malecón street.

 Today we ride out of the hotel and head to San Diego De Los Banos.
 Located at the foot of the Sierra Rosario mountain range.
 Take an evening stroll and check out the locals